Looking to revamp your outdoor space? Then you need to check out our bumper list of upcycling ideas for the garden.

 Added bonus?
 Fertilisers, organic matter and manures will be concentrated on your hungry crops, rather than spread all over your garden.

 Turn your own backyard into the hottest spot in town for serving sundowners, with a simple DIY home bar project.
 When all you really need is a serving hatch, go for a space-saving solution, like this drop down bar, constructed using an old pallet.
 Pallets are fairly inexpensive to come by and you may even have one laying around your garden or shed, left over after a delivery.

-Read how to build a bar here: Make your own DIY bar using old wooden pallets – for as little as £35!
+Read how to make your own DIY pallet bar using old wooden pallets for as little as £35!